Agent context is constrained by soft degradation, not hard token limits

 Don't trust the number on the box.
 Usable context depends on what you're doing, how you arrange it, and which model version you're running.

 Silent degradation makes heuristic design rational.
-Front-loading critical content, decomposing complexity, isolating scopes, compressing aggressively — these are the rational strategy, not a placeholder until better measurement arrives.
+Front-loading critical content, decomposing complexity, isolating scopes, compressing aggressively, and excluding irrelevant state are the rational strategy, not a placeholder until better measurement arrives.
 This is how surveyed traditions facing soft bounds have operated.

 Programmatic constructability is the genuine advantage.
 You can programmatically choose every token that enters the context.
 This creates a distinctive tension: high control over inputs, low observability of effective processing.
 The engineering opportunity is real, but it must be exercised against a bound you cannot directly observe.
 Default-loading session history is the most common way this advantage goes unexercised — session history should not be the default next context.
 The context-efficiency note develops the architectural responses.